danielmurphy1/RockPaperScissors/README.md

 ---
 Play Rock, Paper, Scissors [here](https://danielmurphy1.github.io/RockPaperScissors/)

 Click one of the images on the left - either rock, paper, or scissors.
-The computer will select its choice and display an impage of its choice on the right.
-The center coloum will populate with your choice, the computer's choice, and whether you win, you lose, or you tie.
+The computer will select its choice and display an image of its choice on the right.
+The center column will populate with your choice, the computer's choice, and whether you win, you lose, or you tie.

 ### Languages and Markup Used